About the policy

 - (02) 7814 2274

-Principals and teachers can seek advice from their Director, Educational Leadership and local School Services teams.
+Principals and teachers should seek advice from their Director, Educational Leadership and local Strategic Delivery teams.

-Parents, family, and community members can consult their child's teacher, school principal or their nominee.
+Parents, family, and community members should consult their child's teacher, school principal or their nominee.